 We offer free Chapter 7 Bankruptcy Consultations at our Columbus, Ohio Bankruptcy Office.
-If you do not find the answer below, please call our Columbus Ohio Bankruptcy Office to set up a free consultation.
+If you do not find the answer below, please call our Columbus chapter 7 bankruptcy attorney to set up a free consultation.

 A Court-appointed Trustee who administers your bankruptcy case will ask you questions.
 These questions will be similar to the ones you answered in our office.
 Your hearing will take place in a conference room setting with no judge or jury present.
 Creditors may also be there and ask questions about the debts.
 You will receive a list of items to bring to the hearing approximately two (2) to three (3) weeks after filing.
 Each debtor must attend the hearing and bring their drivers license and social security card.